Key Concepts

 Next Steps

-Section titled “Next Steps”Now that you understand the core concepts, you’re ready to:
+Section titled “Next Steps”Now that you understand the core concepts:

-- Follow the Quickstart Guide - Get hands-on experience in 15 minutes
+- Follow the Quickstart Guide — Get running in 15 minutes

 Need Clarification?